learn-co-curriculum/hs-git-website-lab/README.md

 The goal of this lab is to get you comfortable using git and github.

-* First things first, we need to create a directory for our project and `cd` into it:

-`mkdir my_website`
-`cd my_website`

-* Now that we're in the project, we need to initialize a new git repository.
-Remember how to do that?

-* Don't forget to also create a `README.md` file.
-Why is a README important?

-`touch README.md`
-`subl README.md`

-* Add some descriptive language to your README.
-Maybe something like this: "This is my personal website with a cat photo."

-* Now let's see if git noticed that we made changes to our `README.md`.
-Remember how to do that?

-* Now that we've finished editing our README, let's stage and commit.
-Don't forget your commit message!

-* Now let's push up our files to Github.com, so everyone can see what we've been working on, and if anything ever happens to our computers, our code is still accessible.

-* You should already have a remote set up, but let's check by using `git remote -v`.
-Do you see your fork?
-Go ahead and push up to your fork.
+* First things first, fork this lab by clicking the `Fork` button in the top right corner.
+When you do that, notice the location of the new forked repository is <your github username>/hs-git-website-lab.
+A copy of this lab now exists on your github account.

+* Now we have to clone the project to get it on your computer.
+You should see something that says SSH clone URL and a linkt that starts with git@github... (if you don't see this you should click on the blue SSH link).
+You'll need that link for the following command in your terminal:

+`git clone git@github.com:<your username>/hs-git-website-lab.git`

+* This will create a copy of the lab locally on your computer.

+* Now that we have it up locally, we can cd into the project `cd hs-git-website-lab` and begin working on the lab!

-* Now let's make the `index.html` page of our site.
+* First let's make a `index.html` page for our site.

 `touch index.html`
 `subl index.html`

+* Add this file to make sure git is tracking your changes.
+Remember how to do that?

-* Now that let's add some basic html.
+* Now add some basic html.
 You can copy and paste this code

 ```
 <html>